dotnet/docs-aspire/docs/components-overview.md

 # .NET Aspire components overview

 .NET Aspire components are a curated suite of NuGet packages specifically selected to facilitate the integration of cloud-native applications with prominent services and platforms, including but not limited to Redis and PostgreSQL.
-Each component furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns.
+Each component furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns. .NET Aspire components can be used without an orchestrator project, but they're designed to work best with the [.NET Aspire app host](app-host-overview.md).

-For more information on working with .NET Aspire components in Visual Studio, see [Visual Studio tooling](setup-tooling.md#visual-studio-tooling).

 ## Available components